chrisg2/snaptest-dotnet/README.md

 1. __Commit code and snapshot files to source control__

     Commit the test source file and associated snapshot file to your version control repository.

-You may also configure your version control tool to ignore `*.txt.actual` files in the `_snapshots` subdirectory (these files will be created when a snapshot comparison fails).
+    It is also good practice to configure your version control tool to ignore `*.txt.actual` files in the `_snapshots` subdirectory (these files will be created when a snapshot match fails).

     ```shell
     echo '*.txt.actual' >>_snapshots/.gitignore